 Healthwatch Bradford are leading an engagement across West Yorkshire and Harrogate asking people for their feedback on stroke services to help the NHS understand what matters most to people about the care they receive when they have a stroke.

 At the moment, depending on where you live, you might experience different standards of care if you have a stroke.
-The NHS want to make sure that in the future, no matter where you live, stroke services are giving everyone the best possible chance of a good recovery.
-Stroke is a life changing event and the care you receive in the first few hours can make a difference to how well you recover.
+The NHS wants to make sure that in the future, no matter where you live, stroke services are giving everyone the best possible chance of a good recovery.
+A stroke is a life-changing event.
+The care you receive in the first few hours can make a difference to how well you recover.
 Ongoing care, such as physiotherapy or community support is also really important.

 We want to know what you think about everything from prevention to rehabilitation.
-Healthwatch want to help the NHS understand what’s important to people, to help influence the way people who have a stroke are cared for in the future.
+Healthwatch wants to help the NHS understand what’s important to people.
+This will help help influence the way people who have a stroke receive care in the future.

 Update, August 2017: